-Short-term leases and leases of low-value assets
+Short-term leases

 The Group applies the short-term lease recognition exemption to leases of certain offices in PRC that have a lease term of 12 months or less from the commencement date and do not contain a purchase option.
-It also applies the recognition exemption for lease of low-value assets.
-Lease payments on short-term leases and leases of low-value assets are recognised as expense on a straight-line basis or another systematic basis over the lease term.
+Lease payments on short-term leases are recognised as expense on a straight-line basis or another systematic basis over the lease term.